AnKing-VIP/Custom-background-image-and-gear-icon/config.md

 ---

 `You can add custom images to the folders "background" and "gears" These are located within the "user_files" folder in the add-on folder.
-You see this folder if you click the button "View Files" on the right of the add-on manager window when you have selected this add-on.`
+You see this folder if you click the button "View Files" on the right of the add-on manager window when you have selected this add-on.
+I would recommend using 20-50% opacity images for the background`

 * **Image name for background:** _(For no image use "")_ name of the background image file. (preloaded images include Christ&Surgeon.png, AnKing.png)
 * **Image name for gear:** _(Anki default is "gears.svg")_ name of the file to replace the gear icon. (preloaded images include AnKing.png, flame.svg)